New Student Advising

 • Language is a popular choice, whether you are starting a new language or taking a language you already know.
 If choosing a language you’re familiar with, you’ll need to take the language placement test to determine where you should start.

-Potential Biology majors and/or pre-health students: If you are not in the Advanced Biology sequence, you will likely have four required courses Winter Quarter so adding an additional class for Autumn that is part of a year-long sequence is not recommended.
+Potential Biology majors and/or pre-health students: you will likely have four required courses Winter Quarter so adding an additional class for Autumn that is part of a year-long sequence is not recommended.
 Here is more information on BIOS sequences.

 If you have any questions about this over the summer, please get in touch with College Advising.